ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 <div id='intro' markdown='1'></div>

 ## 1. What is Poetry?
 Poetry's main goal is dependency management and packaging in Python.
 The tool allows you to declare the libraries your project uses and will manage them for you, either by installing or updating them.
-It also has a bunch of other features, which include creating a "pyproject.toml", creating virtual environments and publishing a Python application or module to [PyPI](https://pypi.org/).
+It also has a bunch of other features, which include creating a 'pyproject.toml', creating virtual environments and publishing a Python application or module to [PyPI](https://pypi.org/).

 <div id='install' markdown='1'></div>